YuriEvan/Mini-Project-2/README.md

 - In order to increase player retention rate, developers ran AB -test by moving the first gate from level 30 to level 40 for some players <br>
 • i.e., group A would encounter the gate at level 30
 • And group B would encounter the gate at level 40

+#### Mini Project 2 questions
+1.Detect and resolve problems in the data (Missing value, Outliers, Unexpected value, etc.) <br>

+2.Plot summary statistics and identify trends to answer basis business questions <br>
+i.
+What is the overall 7-day retention rate of the game? <br>
+ii.
+How many players never played the game after installing? <br>
+iii.
+Does the number of users decrease as the level progresses highlighting the difficulty of the game <br>

+3.Generate cross tab for two player groups to understand the difference in the 1-day and 7-days retention rate & total number of game rounds played <br>

+4.Perform two-sample test for groups A and B to test statistical significance amongst the groups in the sum of game rounds played i.e., if groups A and B are statistically different <br>
+i.
+Check the assumptions of two sample test <br>
+a.Normal distribution-Apply Shapiro test <br>
+b.Homogeneity of variance–Apply Levene's Test <br>
+ii.
+Apply the relevant two sample significance test method based on the results from test for normality and homogeneity <br>

+5.Based on significance testing results, if groups A and B are statistically different, which level has more advantage in terms of player retention? <br>

+6.Bonus question:Use bootstrap resampling to plot retention rate distribution for both groups to visualize effect of different version of the game on retention <br>